2000 UEFA Cup final riots: Aftermath

 The day after the riots, FA Executive Director David Davies, issued an apology for the violence.
-The Copenhagen riots followed a long line of similar events involving English football fans, and in June, UEFA's executive committee listed the Heysel Stadium disaster, disorders in Charleroi and Brussels, the killing of the two Leeds fans in Istanbul, and the Copenhagen riots and warned the British government that if there was any more rioting then England would be expelled from Euro 2000.
-In response, Prime Minister Tony Blair stated:
+Lennart Johansson, the president of UEFA, made a public statement in which he stated that English fans "cannot be allowed to behave like this again and create havoc.
+The UK government owes it to everyone concerned to take similar steps to those taken in other countries to stop those troublesome fans from travelling abroad."
+Johannson also warned the British government that if there was any more rioting, the England national football team could face expulsion from Euro 2000.
+In response, British Prime Minister Tony Blair stated:

 Turkish Prime Minister Bülent Ecevit also made a call for fans to avoid violence after the riots, stating:

 In August 2000, Arsenal banned thirty-seven people involved in the Copenhagen riot from Arsenal's Highbury stadium.
 Leeds United also banned three of their fans from Elland Road after they had been identified in pictures of the riots.

 In the United Kingdom, Arsenal fans were originally blamed for the violence as the police had fixed blame on them.
 In Turkey, the media portrayed Galatasaray fans as acting in self-defence, with criticism directed at the British fans for allegedly attacking members of the press.
 However, there were conflicting reports, with claims that some Galatasaray fans were instigating some of the violence.
 Later on, British media blame also transferred towards Galatasaray fans.